Gurlal004/Flash-Typing/README.md

 # Flash-Typing
-Making a typing website using React Framework
+Making a typing website using React Library